ARTICLE I: NAME

 a.
 The Board shall meet at least twice annually and with such additional frequency as the business of the Board shall require.

 b.
-Notice - Written notice of any Board meeting will be provided by the President or Secretary stating the date, place, and hour, not less than 30 days prior to the start date of the meeting.
+Notice - Written notice of any Board meeting will be provided by the Chair or Secretary stating the date, place, and hour, not less than 30 days prior to the start date of the meeting.

 c.
 Quorum - The majority of members shall constitute a quorum for the Board of Directors providing two elected Officers are among those present and participating.
 If a quorum cannot be reached, the Board shall recess the meeting until such a time that a quorum can be reached.